mvolkmann/blog/src/swift-ui.md

 ## Environments

-A SwiftUI environment specifies key/value pairs that affect all sub-views of the view on which they are specified.
+A SwiftUI environment specifies key/value pairs that available in (and can effect) all sub-views of the view on which they are specified.
-For example, if a font is specified on a `VStack` then it becomes the default found for all views nested inside it at any depth.
+For example, if a font is specified on a `VStack` then it becomes the default font for all views nested inside it at any depth.

 To dump the contents on the current environment of a view, chain the following onto the view: